AyaanQureshi1006/MSC-PROJECTS/README.md

 ## Model

-The primary model used for this project is the **Multinomial Naive Bayes Classifier**.
+The primary model used for this project is the **Multinomial and Bernoulli Naive Bayes Classifier**.
 This model is well-suited for text classification tasks and handles the categorical nature of the data effectively.

 ### Hyperparameter Tuning